vfelix-00/ee157_lab2/README.md

 resistance of the leads = 0.1 ohms

-measured LL resistance (resistance of an individual phase winding) = 0.26 ohms
+resistance of an individual phase winding = 0.26 ohms

-measured LL resistance of 1 phase winding - resistance of the leads =  0.26 ohms  - 0.1 ohms  = 0.16 ohms
+measured resistance of 1 phase winding - resistance of the leads =  0.26 ohms  - 0.1 ohms  = 0.16 ohms

 Measured line-to-line coil resistance =  2x the resistance of an individual phase winding = 0.16 ohms * 2  = 0.32 ohms